SA: Claimant - Common Pitfalls

 - the claimant has performed the work or provided the related goods and services as claimed.

 - If no payment schedule is provided by the respondent, the adjudicator must still be satisfied that there was a contract under which work was performed to the claimed value.
 Therefore the written submission and supporting documents must still be provided.

 - Too often claimants assume an adjudicator will seek additional submissions if the application does not substantially demonstrate an entitlement to the amount claimed or is unclear.
 Usually there is insufficient time for this and, in any case, it is not the adjudicator’s responsibility to assist the claimant by inviting further information to strengthen its case.

 - Ensure the payment claim is addressed to the legal entity that the claimant had contracted with.
-For example, if the claimant contracted with Fred Smith t/as ABC Building but the payment claim was issued in the name of ABC Building Pty Ltd, the claimant may have trouble enforcing an adjudication determination.
+For example, if the claimant contracted with Fred Smith t/as ABC Building but the payment claim was issued in the name of ABC Building Pty Ltd, the claimant will be unable to enforce the adjudication determination.